Smoked Turkey On A Kettle

 I like to tie together the legs, then wrap the twine towards the neck where I secure the wings in place.
 Trussing helps promote even cooking and makes for a more attractive looking bird when finished.

-5. Prepare the grill for indirect medium heat (350-375 F) by lighting half a charcoal chimney full of coals.
+5. Prepare the grill for indirect medium heat (350-375 F) by lighting half a Rapid Fire Chimney Starter full of Weber Briquettes.
 You can choose to spread the coals around half of the perimeter of the kettle or put even amounts on each side.

 6. Using the kettle to smoke and roast a turkey makes a perfect opportunity to roast root vegetables in the drip pan.
 Not only will you have an amazing side dish, the pan helps keep the charcoal briquettes in place and out from under the turkey.